Paramjeet25/Giveaway/README.md

-YouTube giveaway
+Prime video giveaway

 Send the secret code here @Jasmeetkaur

-The code is :- YoutubeGiveawayPJTYou
+The code is :- PrimevideoGiveawayQwerty